BOPIM: Bayesian Optimization for influence maximization on temporal networks: Introduction

-Separate from the IM problem, Bayesian Optimization (BO) has emerged as a popular paradigm for optimizing complicated objective functions \cite{snoek2012practical, shahriari2015taking, frazier2018tutorial}.
-Machine learning hyper-parameter tuning \cite{snoek2012practical, wu2019hyperparameter, turner2021bayesian} and experimental design \cite{frazier2015bayesian, shahriari2015taking, greenhill2020bayesian} are just a few of the many applications where BO has been successfully implemented.
+While IM is a well-known problem in the network, information and computer sciences, it has received relatively little attention from statisticians.
+This has led to several consequences on IM methodology development, not least of which being a lack of uncertainty quantification.
+Additionally, as the IM task is an optimization problem, statistics has a whole suit of techniques to offer that hitherto have been unexplored.
+One such approach is {\it Bayesian Optimization} (BO) which has emerged as a popular paradigm for optimizing complicated objective functions \citep{snoek2012practical, shahriari2015taking, frazier2018tutorial}.
+Machine learning hyper-parameter tuning \citep{snoek2012practical, wu2019hyperparameter, turner2021bayesian}, experimental design \citep{frazier2015bayesian, shahriari2015taking, greenhill2020bayesian} and computer experiments \citep{surer2023sequential, sauer2023active} are just a few of the many applications where BO has been successfully implemented.
 BO approximates a complicated objective function with a simple surrogate function and fits this model via Bayesian regression.
 The statistical model is maximized with an acquisition function before evaluating this new point on the original objective function.
 Finally, this point is added to the data set and the process repeats.

-In this work, we propose $\mathsf{BOPIM}$, a novel BO algorithm for IM on temporal networks.
-We construct an intuitive surrogate model for the influence spread function, compare three popular shrinkage priors to fit this model, and implement a simple acquisition function to select the next candidate point.
-In numerical experiments on real-world networks, $\mathsf{BOPIM}$ yields seed sets with influence spreads comparable to those of a greedy algorithm but at a fraction of the computational time.
-Additionally, the BO algorithm yields measures of uncertainty on the seed sets.
-To the knowledge of the author, this is the first application of BO to a constrained, combinatorial optimization problem as well as first attempt to quantify the uncertainty in seed sets.
-Indeed, the proposed algorithm is also one of the few approaches to tackle the IM problem from a statistical angle.
+In this work, we propose $\mathsf{BOPIM}$, Bayesian OPtimization for Influence Maximization, a BO algorithm for IM on temporal networks.
+The key challenges in applying a BO framework to our problem are in constructing the kernel function and optimizing the acquisition function.
+To address these, we propose two kernels, one based on the Hamming distance between seed sets, and the other on the similarity in node's neighbors.
+We then leverage the Expected Improvement acquisition function to select the next candidate point, appropriately accounting for the noise in our observations.
+We optimize this function using a greedy algorithm which shares many similarities to the Trust Region framework \citep[e.g.,][]{eriksson2019scalable, wan2021think, papenmeier2023bounce}, but also accounts for the cardinality constraint.
+In numerical experiments on real-world networks, $\mathsf{BOPIM}$ yields seed sets with influence spreads comparable to those of a ``gold-standard'' greedy algorithm but at a fraction of the computational time.